Bluegrasss Banjo Lessons

 Here are some helpful resources and tips:

 My list of practice suggestions has always included playing with others.
-Band-in-a-Box or a similar program to play along with can help you get there.
-It can also be a good “non-complaining” accompianist for when you want to go through your fiddle tunes for hours on end.
+Strum Machine is a great online tool for playing along with that can help you get there.
+It can also be a good “non-complaining” accompanist for when you want to go through your fiddle tunes for hours on end.
 It can also be your metronome as you try to play slow cleanly, or get faster.
 It’s also great for improvising over chord progressions.
-If you have the Band-in-a-Box program but don’t want to take the time to enter the chords, I have done all the work.
-You can download a zip file containing the chord progressions for 161 fiddle tunes.

 Transcriptions: